A food waste audit at a multi-unit residential building.

 Eat Your Leftovers!

-Our baseline waste audit shows that 35% of the food we waste are prepared foods and leftovers.
+Our baseline waste audit showed that 35% of the food we waste are prepared foods and leftovers.
 These are ready-to-eat items that we could simply reheat as a meal on their own, or combine with other ingredients to create new meals.
+Through additional analysis with survey data, we found that households that seldomly throw away leftovers waste less food.

 Do Online Games Work?